My name is LaTasha, and I am asking for your help to save my life. I am on the kidney transplant list in Atlanta, Georgia.

 Living donor transplants generally have better outcomes and can be arranged at a time convenient for both parties.
 I am compatible with any Type B+ blood type.
 Even if you do not have the same blood type, you can donate as part of a paired exchange program.

+The most difficult part of waiting for a transplant is not knowing what the future holds.
 The first step is to contact my transplant center using the information in the box above.
 The entire process is strictly confidential and medical costs are covered by my insurance.
-Please review existing Living Donor Benefits/Rights to determine which apply to you.

-After transplantation I want to become a dialysis technician and hopefully be a source of inspiration for other individuals in kidney failure.
+After transplantation, I want to become a dialysis technician and hopefully be a source of inspiration for other individuals in kidney failure.
 Thank you for considering saving my life.

 With deep gratitude,